Agrotis clavis

-The larva, which is, when adult, dark brown with a pattern of black dots feeds on a variety of herbaceous plants (see list below).
+The larva, which is dark brown with a pattern of black dots in its final instar, feeds on a variety of herbaceous plants (see list below).
 The young larva feeds on the leaves of the food plant, later feeding on the roots.
 It overwinters as a full-grown larva in a cavity in the soil before pupating in the spring.